Want to fall in love with Oaxaca as much as I did?

 Cerro del Fortin also has a famous concert venue called Auditorio Gualaguetza (Google Maps), the location of the Oaxacan annual folk dance festival that takes place in July.

-You’ll also find a planetarium, observatory, a statue of Benito Juarez, and a Christian cross.
+You’ll also find a planetarium, an observatory, a statue of Benito Juarez, and a Christian cross.

 Make sure you stay in the Central Historic District or the neighborhoods of Xochimilco or Jalatlaco.
 These are the safest and most convenient places in the city.
 I particularly liked the area near Jardin Conzatti (Google Maps)–safe, quiet, and beautiful.

-I usually use booking.com to book my hotels.
+I used booking.com to book my hotels in Oaxaca.

 Casa Antonieta – (Booking.com | Agoda) This hotel has a 9.5 rating with over 200 reviews.
 Elegant, stylish, and just 2 blocks from the Zocalo.

-Besides the 20 de Noviembre Market, Benito Juarez Market, and La Cosecha Market, which I mentioned earlier in this post, here are some more restaurants that I recommend:
+Besides the 20 de Noviembre Market, Benito Juarez Market, and La Cosecha Market, which I mentioned earlier in this post, here are some more restaurants that I love in Oaxaca.

-- Cafebre – (Google Maps) Nice coffee shop
+- Cafebre (Google Maps) – Good coffee and good atmosphere!

 - Comedor La Villa Alta (Google Maps) If you’re on a budget, go here!
 They have set lunch and breakfast menus for MXN$50

-- Dona Ceci – (Google Maps) For cheap delicious tacos, head to Dona Ceci.
+- Dona Ceci – (Google Maps) For inexpensive delicious quesadillas, memelas and tlayudas, head to Dona Ceci.
+Lots of vegetarian options.
+(MXN$40 – $60)

-- Mundo Ceiba A.C. – (Google Maps) Go here for the shrimp tacos
+- Mundo Ceiba A.C. – (Google Maps) During my first time in Oaxaca, I used to eat here all the time after I finished teaching.
+I ALWAYS ordered the shrimp tacos

 - La Olla – (Google Maps) You can’t miss this restaurant as the exterior is bright pink; I had some very good mole roja here at a reasonable price